ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

-At the core of the land/sea/ice masking in the preprocessor are the mask files (whether it be fx type or Natural Earth type of files); these files (bar Natural Earth) can be retrived and used in the diagnostic phase as well or solely.
+At the core of the land/sea/ice masking in the preprocessor are the mask files (whether it be fx type or Natural Earth type of files); these files (bar Natural Earth) can be retrived and used in the diagnostic phase as well.
 By specifying the ``fx_files:`` key in the variable in diagnostic in the recipe, and populating it with a list of desired files e.g.:

 .. code-block:: yaml